ayeryn/nextjs-dashboard/notes.md

    ```
 4. Update the table to reflect the search query

+**Summary**:

+1. If you search for a term,
+2. you'll update the URL, which will send a new request to the server
+3. data will be fetched on the server

+#### When to use the `useSearchParams()` hook vs. the `searchParams` prop?

+Whether you use one or the other depends on whether you're working on the client or the server.

+- `<Search>` is a Client Component, so you used the `useSearchParams()` hook to access the params from the client.

+- `<Table>` is a Server Component that **fetches its own data**, so you can pass the `searchParams` prop from the page to the component.

+As a general rule,

+- To read the params from the **client**, use the `useSearchParams()` hook as this avoids having to go back to the server.

 #### Actions

 1. User puts text into the search bar